Benl0/the-editors-dungeon/content/100 RULES/120 CHARACTERS/FEATURES/Primal Path.md

 # Path of the Berserker
 For some barbarians, rage is a means to an end - that end being violence.
 The Path of the Berserker is a path of untrammeled fury, slick with blood.
 As you enter the berserker's rage, you thrill in the chaos of battle, heedless of your own health or well-being.
 ## Frenzy
 Starting when you choose this path at 3rd level, you can go into a frenzy when you rage.
 If you do so, for the duration of your rage you can make a single melee weapon attack as a bonus action on each of your turns after this one.
-When your rage ends, you suffer one level of [[exhaustion]].
+When your rage ends, you suffer one level of [[Exhaustion]].
 ## Mindless Rage
 Beginning at 6th level, you can't be charmed or frightened while raging.
 If you are charmed or frightened when you enter your rage, the effect is suspended for the duration of the rage.
 ## Intimidating Presence